 - E-commerce/product sites: Need to additionally purchase the advanced form extension (approx. $29/year) for custom rating fields

-If you are looking for a feature-rich, community-active, and security-controllable comment plugin, wpDiscuz is the most balanced choice on the market today.
-Although some security risks exist, they can be fully managed within acceptable limits through proper configuration and regular maintenance.
+If you're looking for a feature-rich, community-active, and securely manageable comment plugin, wpDiscuz is the most balanced choice on the market today.
+While some security risks exist, they can be fully controlled within an acceptable range through proper configuration and regular maintenance.

 For more detailed reviews and configuration tutorials on wpDiscuz, please visit our professional review page.
 If you have questions about security configuration, you can refer to the WordPress official plugin repository documentation.